brentsimmons/inessential.com/posts/2019/12/26/netnewswire_2020_roadmap_schmoadmap.markdown

 #### NetNewsWire 5.0.4 for Mac: Q1 2020

-This will be a bug-fix release, and it will be the last release that will run on Catalina.
+This will be a bug-fix release, and it will be the last release that will run on macOS 10.14 (Mojave).
 The most important part of this release will be database clean-ups — it will be much better about pruning the database of old stuff.

 It will also improve performance and reduce memory use.